 What about my health when I am abroad?

 It is a condition of your travel with us that you have in place travel / medical insurance to cover you for medical treatment and repatriation if you suffer any illness or injury when on the tour, including any injury sustained from riding or being a passenger on a motorcycle.

 Before you travel, we strongly recommend that you visit your GP or a specialised travel clinic to get advice on the recommended vaccinations and other health protection measures needed for the countries on this trip.
 As background, the websites listed below may prove useful.

 Please note that many countries on this route do not have the same level of medical infrastructure nor consistent medical standards that you may be used to.
 In particular, emergency services often may be a long distance away, with no co-ordinated response, or sometimes no medical response available within reasonable times.
 This is a risk that you accept on booking.

 The base currency for this trip is the US Dollar.
 The US Dollar is readily exchangeable for the local currencies.
 When you bring US Dollars, it must be in MINT condition or locals will not readily exchange the notes.
 The websites below will give you the current rates of exchange.

 How safe is Colombia?

 Colombia has a long democratic history, but the country has suffered from internal conflict for over 50 years.
-However, security levels have improved significantly and as at November 2016, the British FCO has not issued any travel advisory warnings for the regions / route in Colombia that we travel through.
+However, security levels have improved significantly and as at November 2017, the British FCO has not issued any travel advisory warnings for our route in Colombia.
 However, travel advisory warnings are in place for other parts of the country where risks relating to drug gangs and other criminal or terrorist activity is higher.
 We do not travel in these regions.
 As with all countries, you should take common sense precautions for your safety.
 All previous participants on our rides through Colombia have been very positive about their experience.